Massachusetts

 Federal Write-In Absentee Ballot

-No one who is currently incarcerated in a correctional facility for a felony may register or vote.
-A person previously incarcerated for a felony must re-register after they have completed their sentence before they can vote.
+Persons currently incarcerated for a felony cannot vote.
+However, their voting rights are automatically restored upon release from incarceration.
+People on parole or probation, even for a felony, can vote.
+A person previously incarcerated for a felony must re-register after completing their sentence before they can vote.

 Still Have Questions?